joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/assignments/assignment_2_command_line.md

 _______________________________________

 ## Answers
-Please indicate the command lines necessary to execute steps 1-9.
+Please indicate the commands necessary to execute steps 1-9.

 YOUR ANSWER: ________